Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Zariski Equisingularity implies triviality.

-By \eqref{Lipschitzonroots} the discriminant of $f$ has to be of the form $s^M$ times a unit, thus again the claim follows from Theorem \ref{psisaa}.
-To show that the inverse of $\Ph$ is arc-analytic we use the inductive assumption, i.e. the assumption that the inverse of $\Phi_{n-1}$, is arc-analytic, and then, for a real analytic arc $x'(s)$, over $(t,s) \to \Phi_{n-1} (t ,x'(s))$, we use Lemma \ref{psiinvsaa}.
+To show that the inverse of $\Ph$ is arc-analytic we use the inductive assumption, i.e. the assumption that the inverse of $\Phi_{n-1}$, is arc-analytic.
+Then, for a real analytic arc $x'(s)$ fixed, over its flow $(t,s) \to \Phi_{n-1} (t ,x'(s))$, we use Lemma \ref{psiinvsaa}.

-The proof of (Z5) is similar to the proof of (Z4).
-First, by Proposition \ref{criterionregularfunction}, it suffices to show it over the flow of any real analytic curve $x'(s)$, that is for $(t,s) \to \Phi_{n-1} (t ,x'(s))$.
+The proof of (Z5) is similar to that of (Z4).
+First, by Proposition \ref{criterionregularfunction}, it suffices to show it over the flow of any real analytic arc $x'(s)$, that is for $(t,s) \to \Phi_{n-1} (t ,x'(s))$.
 If $(0,x'(s))$ is not entirely included in the zero set of $F_{n-1}$, then it follows directly from the proof of Lemma \ref{preservationlem} and Theorem \ref{psisaa}.
 If $F_{n-1}(0, x'(s))\equiv 0$ then we consider \eqref{redonacurve} and conclude again by Theorem \ref{psisaa}. \end{proof}